7 Steps to Getting Out of Your Emotionally Abusive Marriage

 In this phase, you begin to learn everything you can about your experience.
 Just like a baby caterpillar eats continuously and grows daily, shedding her old skin to accommodate her new growth, so you learn and grow, shedding old belief systems that kept you deceived and trapped.

-Compared to five years ago, the resources available on the subject of emotional abuse have exponentially multiplied as victims have finally started to come out of the woodwork to expose and leave behind their abusive relationships.
-This is GOOD NEWS for you!
-Not only are there excellent books on this subject, but there are several incredibly helpful and educational blogs and YouTube videos out there.
+Compared to ten years ago, the resources available on the subject of emotional abuse have exponentially multiplied as victims have finally started to come out of the woodwork to expose and leave behind their abusive relationships.

 You are now convinced that your attempts to make a difference in your relationship never worked, and to think they will work at some point in the future is insane.
 You were living in a dead marriage where the vows were broken long ago, and now you will feel the full impact of that loss.

 You will inevitably need to move through the grief cycle in order to find hope and healing.
 This process can take two years and longer.

 Many people will not understand that you are grieving since you haven’t lost anyone to death.